borgbackup/borgbackup.github.io/README.md

 All pages are meant to load very quickly with few/no external resources.

-Pages (except index.html) are generated from rST.
+All pages are generated from rST.

 To update the HTML after editing a rST file, run `make`.
 Run `make commit-rebuild` to automatically rebuild and commit changed HTML files.